Not My Job: Actor Daniel Radcliffe Gets Quizzed On Chia Pets

 (SOUNDBITE OF BELL)

-SAGAL: It is in fact.
-What it is is like a little zombie arm emerging from a Chia lawn.
+SAGAL: It is, in fact.
+What it is is, like, a zombie arm emerging from a Chia lawn.
 You can pick that up for your shelf.

 RADCLIFFE: I'm going to have an evening of Bruce Willis music and Chia Pets.